globocom/GloboDNS/doc/setup.md

 **6. Sudoers file**

-Dns-Api uses 'named-checkconf' command to verify configuration file syntax, this command has to be called as 'root' user.
-For that reason, we need to allow the user 'dnsapi' can run this command as root on sudoers file.
+GloboDNS uses 'named-checkconf' command to verify configuration file syntax, this command has to be called as 'root' user.
+For that reason, we need to allow user 'dnsapi' to run this command as root on sudoers file.

     # visudo